-As a health professional, we know the benefits of resistance training, including the use of weights to improve strength.
-However, all too often patients are misinformed about the potential negative consequences of weight training and subsequently concerned about starting.
+As health professionals, we know the benefits of resistance training, including the use of weights to improve strength.
+However, all too often patients are misinformed about the potential negative consequences of weight training, and subsequently concerned about starting.
 Here are the top 5 myths about weight training:

 Lifting weights will make you too bulky

 Developing muscle mass is more difficult than simply participating in resistance training.
 Programming, resistance levels, diet and hormones all play a role, and need to be optimised to increase muscle mass.
 Furthermore, building muscle takes a lot of time, so it is unlikely you will become big without specifically trying to put on size.